flpm/oak/output/lists/in_english.md

 - (paper) [A Tour of the Calculus](/books/info/9780679747888) by David Berlinski
 - (paper) [Advanced Programming in the UNIX Environment](/books/info/9780201563177) by W. Richard Stevens
 - (paper) [Advanced R](/books/info/9781466586963) by Hadley Wickham
-- (audio) [Alexander the Great and the Hellenistic Age](/books/info/B00D7JMGEY) by Jeremy McInerney, The Great Courses
 - (paper) [Alice's Adventures in Wonderland](/books/info/9780689847431) by Lewis Carroll
 - (paper) [All about Life and Death](/books/info/9784871870436) by Cho Chikun, Cho Chikun Nine-Dan
 - (paper) [All of Statistics](/books/info/9780387402727) by Larry Wasserman